 Surcharge on Rental Machinery.
 A new 1.5% surcharge is imposed on "machinery" rented within Connecticut by a "rental company" to a lessee for a period of less than 31 days.
 "Machinery" is defined as heavy equipment without an operator that may be used for construction, mining or forestry, including, but not limited to, bulldozers, earthmoving equipment, well-drilling machinery and equipment or cranes.
-A "rental company" is any business entity engaged in the business of renting machinery in Connecticut and that uses for rental purposes five or more pieces of machinery, is in addition to any other tax due on the transaction and is to be included in gross receipts for purposes of the sales and use tax.
+A "rental company" is any business entity engaged in the business of renting machinery in Connecticut and that uses for rental purposes five or more pieces of machinery.
+The surcharge must be separately stated on the invoice for each piece of machinery, is in addition to any other tax due on the transaction and is to be included in gross receipts for purposes of the sales and use tax.
 The surcharge is to be used by the lessor to pay any property tax and/or registration and titling fees due to the Connecticut Department of Motor Vehicles, and the excess is to be remitted to the DRS, together with an annual return (due on or before February 15th) indicating the amount of surcharges received and taxes and fees paid.
 Conn.
 Gen. Stat. §12-692, as amended by Conn.
 Pub.
 Act No. 05-163, §1 (effective July 1, 2005).
-See DRS Special Notice 2005(11), Rental Surcharge Daily Rental of Machinery.